kevingosse/kevingosse.github.io/content/posts/2020-09-01-investigating-an-invalidprogramexception-from-a-memory-dump-part-2-of-3.md

 url: investigating-an-invalidprogramexception-from-a-memory-dump-part-2-of-3-daaecd8f3cf4
 canonical_url: https://medium.com/@kevingosse/investigating-an-invalidprogramexception-from-a-memory-dump-part-2-of-3-daaecd8f3cf4
 title: Investigating an InvalidProgramException from a memory dump (part 2 of 3)
 subtitle: Part 2 of the investigation, where we extract the dynamic IL from the memory dump
+summary: In this series of article, we're retracing how I debugged an InvalidProgramException, caused by a bug in the Datadog profiler, from a memory dump sent by a customer.
+In this part, we extract the dynamic IL from the memory dump.
 date: 2020-09-01
 description: ""
 tags: